wilsonj806/react-headless-press-blog/readme.md

 - the final app needs to be on Amazon Web Services

 Not much to it, but there's a lot of room to grow this in complexity.

+## Learning Objectives
+The learning objectives for this project are simple.
+I want to learn how to deploy a moderately complex application to AWS, and I want to learn to use Wordpress.
+Kubernetes is kind of a bonus, but also would be nice and I'd be learning SSH and Linux concepts/ topics as a direct result of deploying to AWS.